Creativity and Machine Learning: A Survey: Defining Creativity

 \section{Defining Creativity}

 Creativity has been studied for decades, and yet, there is no agreement about its definition.
 More than one hundred definitions have been provided \cite{aleinikov00,treffinger96}, and the number is still growing.
 In other words, we can say that creativity is a suitcase word, i.e., people conflate multiple meanings into it \cite{minsky06}.
 Nonetheless, some concepts are nowadays widely accepted.
-One of them is the possibility of studying creativity from four different perspectives: \textit{person}, \textit{press}, \textit{process}, \textit{product}, i.e., the so-called ``four P's''.
-These have been studied in computational creativity as well \cite{jordanous16}.
+One of them is the possibility of studying creativity from four different perspectives: \textit{person}, \textit{press}, \textit{process}, and \textit{product} \cite{rhodes61}.
+These have also been studied in computational creativity \cite{jordanous16}.
 However, the focus has traditionally been on the \textit{product} dimension.
-Indeed, the idea is that we study creativity without considering the inner being of the creator (person), the relation with the environment (press) or the process.
-Even if person, press and process are important, we focus on aspects of creative work in relation to the output (product) itself.
+Indeed, the idea is that we study creativity without considering the inner being of the creator (person), the relation with the environment (press), or if the process maps to the steps a human goes through in the act of creation (e.g., \cite{amabile83}).
+Even if they are important, we focus on aspects of creative work in relation to the output (product) itself, and on aspects of the generative process that may or may not lead to a creative product.